I’m all about keeping investing simple: Stripping my “investment cases” and strategies down to their essence …

 Retail investors hear that word and immediately think:

-But thanks to the Econ 101 investment case I outlined, coal is actually a potential special-situation wealth-builder.
+But thanks to the Econ 101 investment case I outlined, there’s a lot more to coal than the typical perceptions and misconceptions.

 That’s why I’ve been chatting with my good friend Matt Warder — the new helmsman at The Coal Trader.